NEWS

 Representative Image Source: Pixabay | ArmyAmber

-When the judge learned of Serna's claustrophobia and PTSD, he surprised Serna by joining him inside the cell.
+Upon learning about Serna's PTSD and claustrophobia, Judge Olivera surprised him by joining him in the cell.
 “I said, ‘Judge, what are you doing?’
 He said, ‘We’re in the foxhole together.’
 They closed the door and locked it,” Serna shared, “I said, ‘This is serious.’
 He had the ability to get out, but they locked the door.”
 Describing the moment, Serna admitted he felt peace: “When he came in, I knew everything was going to be okay.”

-The next day, Olivera drove his cellmate home and dropped by a shop to buy donuts for the Serna family.
-For the judge, empathy came easy, knowing what Serna went through.
-“I knew what Joe was going through and I knew Joe’s history,” Judge Olivera said.
+The next day, Olivera drove Serna home and stopped to buy donuts for his family.
+Empathy was second nature for the judge, who was deeply aware of what Serna had endured.
+“I knew what Joe was going through, and I knew Joe’s history,” Judge Olivera said.
 “I knew he had to be held accountable, but I just knew...
 I had to go with him."

 "I’m a judge and I’ve seen evil,” Olivera shared, “but I see the humanity in people.
 Joe is a good man.
 Helping him helped me.
 I wanted him to know he isn’t alone.”
 The pair's interaction is a reminder to every one of the importance of veteran's mental and emotional health.
 “To other vets: if you find yourself on the X, you need to reach out,” Serna shared, “because somebody has your six.
 Isolation is not the answer.
 Just extend your hand.
 Help is out there.”
 Speaking of the judge, Serna is forever grateful for him and his simple act of kindness.
 “I can’t even begin to describe the humanity," he said.
 "Judge Olivera is an amazing man.”